awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 {{%expand "RDS Utilization Data" %}}

 ## RDS Utilization
 The module will collect RDS Cloudwatch metrics from your accounts.
 Using this data you can identify possible underutilized instances.
+You can use the saved Athena query as a view to query these results and track your recommendations.

 * CloudFormation to add to **OptimizationDataCollectionStack**:
   [Link to Instructions](#how-to-update-optimizationdatacollectionstack)